This post contains affiliate links. We may earn compensation when you click on the links at no additional cost to you.

 1. Dishes Start with loading plastic cups into the dishwasher and work up to scrubbing pots and pans.

 2. Laundry Young children can learn to fold wash clothes and match socks.
 Big kids can work through the whole process of sorting, starting the washer, and folding clothes.
-(Don’t forget putting away too!)
+(Don’t forget to put away too!)

 3. Make their beds When your bed is made, the whole room looks neater.
 Start with straitening the blankets and comforter.
 Eventually, let your kids change their sheets and be proud of a clean and neat bed to sleep in.